-The ECN will focus on a number of areas; namely:
+The ECN focuses on a number of areas; namely:

 - Building networks of peers – across all areas of astronomy, geophysics and solar system science, including industry, education, academia and business

 - In conjunction with the RAS Membership Committee, working to encourage early career scientists to join the Society

 - Putting early career Fellows in touch with those in a position to support them